ionic-team/ionic-docs/versioned_docs/version-v6/angular/navigation.md

 ];
 ```

 Here we have a "tabs" path that we load.
 In this example we call the path "tabs", but the name of the paths can be changed.
 They can be called whatever fits your app.
 In that route object, we can define a child route as well.
 In this example, the top level child route "tab1" acts as our "outlet", and can load additional child routes.
-For this example, we have a single sub-child-route, which just loads a new component.
+For this example, we have a single sub-child-route that loads a new component.
 The markup for the tab is as follows:

 ```html
 <ion-tabs>